Ableton/groovylint/README.md

 # Groovylint

-This repository provides a way to run [CodeNarc](codenarc-home) checks from a docker image.
+This repository provides a way to run [CodeNarc][codenarc-home] checks from a docker image.
 CodeNarc analyzes Groovy code for defects, bad practices, inconsistencies, style issues and more.